Quotes from

 juvenile courts, adult courts do not preserve anonymity -- and a

-collection of "mothers" and mentors, among whom a convicted embezzler is
+collection of "mothers" and mentors, among whom a convicted

 by far the most wholesome.
 She will have been raised by wolves, and then